How Many National Parks Are There?

 Path through the trees in Muir Woods in 2022

-Path through the trees in Muir Woods in 2022.
+Path through the trees in Muir Woods National Monument in 2022.
 Source: Marty Aligata

 The most significant category of national parks are national monuments.
 In general, smaller than those outlined above, the 84 members of this category are usually designated as being aimed towards conserving natural, historical, and cultural resources.
 These include prehistoric camping grounds, secluded campsites, and stunning natural wonders.
 Some of the most popular national monuments are: